JulianNicholls/Raspberry-Pi-Misc/README.md

 cycle value can all be set from a menu.
 It has been tried with an LED, a speaker, and a 6V motor connected to the collector side of a PN2222 transistor.

-Presumably, with relevant values, it would drive a servo, requiring a transistor for switching a higher voltage and current again.
+I have also tried it with a servo, setting it up for 50Hz (20ms cycle time).
+The duty cycle need s to be kept very low.

 The frequencies quoted in the program have now been checked with a multimeter that has a frequency function.